bitcoinmanchester/bitcoinmanchester_site_v1/_posts/2016-03-07-bitcoinmanchester-21.markdown

 ## Bitcoin in South-East Asia

 For the last four months, Max (group organiser) aka [@MaaxSan][@MaaxSan] has been travelling through South-East Asia, including China, Hong Kong, Japan and South Korea.
 He has met a number of Bitcoiners on the way.
 He's going to give information and reviews regarding a number of companies he used to finance his travels through some of the countries.
-This will include facts and figures to see if traveling with bitcoin really does cut it or if its only a pipedream!
+This will include facts and figures to see if travelling with bitcoin really does cut it or if it's only a pipedream!

 ## Pizza & Pub